 This is why robotics (the study of robots) is so exciting and will change our future.
 Robots need a lot of smart humans to build them and to develop their AI (Artificial Intelligence) and these people – called ‘roboticists’ – require expertise in maths, physics, design, computing, and mechanical engineering to name but a few.
 We believe that the earlier children are exposed to these STEM skills in a fun and interactive way, the more chance they have of developing an interest in areas like robotics.
 It’s especially important that young girls are helped to view robotics and other STEM fields as something they can be a part of and excel in – we need to break the stereotype that careers like robotics are “only for men”.

 In fact, if you have young girls, you may want to tell them about Dr Merritt Moore – a ballerina AND physicist!
 This remarkable woman openly campaigns for more females to enter STEM fields and for subjects like robotics to be taught in a more interesting way.
 We love the fact that this “quantum ballerina” hasn’t had to make a choice between the arts and science – showcasing that girls CAN do both.

 So, to get your little innovators excited about robots, we’ve created some free activity sheets which will help them to develop their STEM skills in a fun, interactive way.

-These fun activities help children aged 4 - 8 to develop their STEM skills of problem-solving skills.
+These fun activities help children aged 4 - 8 to develop their STEM problem-solving skills.